Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "...Cathy?"

-"Prime Minister… I’ve just been informed that Colonel Powell was in Franklin on leave."
+"Prime Minister...
+I’ve just been informed that Colonel Powell was in Franklin on leave."

 "What the bloody hell was *he* doing *there?"*